Parliamentary.ai

 Overview

 This bill aims to prevent the sale and advertisement within the UK of activities taking place abroad that involve low animal welfare standards.
-It does this by making it an offence to sell or advertise such activities, allowing for penalties and enforcement by relevant authorities.
+It creates offenses for selling or advertising such activities and allows for monetary penalties to be imposed.

 Description